-Trips jam-packed with activities have their time and place, but if you’re looking for a getaway that will leave you feeling relaxed, a more low-key vacation may be the better choice.
+If you’re looking for a trip that will leave you feeling relaxed, a more low-key vacation may be the better choice.
 Thankfully, there are so many options right here in the United States that offer that slow-pace, low-stress environment our busy souls crave.

 From coastal towns to historic cities, we’re taking a close look at the most relaxing cities for a vacation.
 Relaxation looks different for different people, but there’s a little bit of something for everyone on this list.